How do I dispose of Easicult?

 Some grown colonies are very large.
 Does this mean I have more micro-organisms?

 No, the ‘dot’ or colony size is independent of the number of micro-organisms.
-In principle, the fewer microbes there are, the more space and nutrients are available for them which may lead to colonies larger in area.
+In principle, the fewer microbes there are, the more space and nutrients are available for them which may lead to bigger colonies.
 However, this is not always the case.

 Does any Easicult product identify specific micro-organisms such as Legionella or other pathogens?